OsimFavour/OsimFavour/README.md

 <hr></hr>

-- 🔭 I’m currently working on **Web aplications that help find cheap flight deals, Web crawlers as search engines, Blog websites and Web automation**
+- 🔭 I’m currently working on **Web aplications that help find cheap flight deals, Web crawlers as search engines, Regression algorithms for price predictions and data visualization**

 - 🌱 I’m currently learning **how to build Web applications and integrate Machine Learning Algorithms and AI technologies into them.** Specifically, I'm focusing on: